What you see is...kinda the story. Its also got bullying...lots, and lots, of bullying.

 Driver Park too.
 He's the Eyes Always ShutCool Old Guy that acts as Queen's chauffeur (he doesn't seem that old, though).
 But when some idiot comes by the car wash and treats Queen like she could be a hooker, all she does is say Park's name and he pulls a gun on the idiot's ass, eyes wideopen.

 Comically Missing the Point: In the very first chapter, Jae Gu falls into Queen and spills coffee all over her.
-She demands he replace her clothes, valued at 150 and 130 (speaking in terms 10,000 Won, which is common in Korea).
-She meant 2.8 million Won (about $2500).
+She demands he replace her clothes, valued at 150 and 130 (speaking in terms of 10,000 Won, which is common in Korea).
+She meant 2.8 million Won (about $2,500).
 He gives her 280 Won (about 25 cents).
 Queen is so shocked that she just stands there staring at the money.

 Freudian Excuse: Both the Queen and Jae Gu hate the opposite sex for various reasons.
-Jae Gu hates woman and sees them as monsters because his mother abandoned him and his siblings after his father's death.
+Jae Gu hates woman and sees them as monsters because his mother walked out and abandoned him and his siblings after their father's death.
 The Queen hates men and sees them as liars because the boy she liked in grade school blew her off because she dressed up as a boy.
 When he later learned she was rich in middle school, he tried to woo her by claiming he did like her, which only led her to beating him up since she knew what he really wanted.

 Jae Gu in his fight with Kim Ho Pae.
 It doesn't end well.

-Hypocrite: Kim Ho Pae for telling Lee Moon Young not to get ahead of herself because she used a "petty trick" in the first few seconds of their match when earlier, he sucker-punched Song Jae Gu without even waiting for the bell to ring.
+Hypocrite: Kim Ho Pae for telling Lee Moon Young not to get ahead of herself because she used a "petty trick" in the first few seconds of their match, when earlier, he sucker-punched Song Jae Gu without even waiting for the bell to ring.
 Not to mention near the end of the match, he tries to knock her out with a chair in the corner of the ring, only to get his ass thoroughly handed to him.
 His Mooks are no better, calling out the main cast for their supposed arrogance while boasting about how badass their group is.
 Guess how that turned out.

 Missing Mom: And a very serious case of one, for Jae Gu's family.
 She went missing voluntarily, abandoning her children to their luck.